GfSE/CASCaDE-Pages/index.md

 - Model-based Acquisition (OMG MBAcq).

 There has been a similar approach in civil engineering for years.
-The Building Information Modeling (BIM) is a standardized information model for all partici-pants in the value chain and has contributed significantly to improved collabo-ration with substantial time and cost savings.
+The Building Information Modeling (BIM) is a standardized information model for all participants in the value chain and has contributed significantly to improved collaboration with substantial time and cost savings.
 The CASCaDE initiative shall achieve no more and no less within the domain of mechatronics and software.

 The initiative relies on the observation, that while there will always be specialized tools for different purposes, there is an interest in combining partial results from different teams, navigating, searching and reviewing partial results in a common context and sharing model information between organizations and tools.